How is the Earz score determined?

 In that case you get the maximum score in the first 20% of the total time for a correct answer and it then decreases (linearly) to a score of 0 when the time is up.

-3) Open-ended questions are assessed by the teacher with 0-10 points per question.
+(5) Open questions are graded by the teacher with 0-10 points per question.
+A maximum score per question can be set beforehand.